razvantudorache/github-actions-demo/README.md

-# github-actions-demo
+# ga-label-issue

-Github actions playground
+Add a label on new PRs